Dave McCormick: Immigration

 McCormick has called for increasing skilled immigration to the United States.
-He supports building a wall on the US-Mexico border.
+He also supports building a wall on the US-Mexico border.

 LGBTQ rights

 In 2013, McCormick joined 131 other Republicans in signing an amicus brief filed at the United States Supreme Court supporting the legalization of gay marriage prior to Obergefell v.
 Hodges.
 During McCormick's tenure as CEO of Bridgewater Associates, the company's policy was to fully pay for gender transition surgery.
-During his campaign for Senate, McCormick stated that he opposes federal funding towards gender transition surgeries and transgender girls participating in girls competitive sports.
+During his campaign for Senate, McCormick stated that he opposes federal funding towards gender transition surgeries and transgender girls participating in girls' competitive sports.

 Personal life

-In 2019, McCormick married Dina Powell, an executive at Goldman Sachs who was Deputy National Security Advisor in the Trump Administration.
-He was previously married to Amy Richardson, with whom he has four children.
-McCormick and Powell previously resided in Connecticut and moved to Pennsylvania in 2022.
+In 2019, McCormick married Dina Powell, an executive at Goldman Sachs who was Deputy National Security Advisor in the first Trump administration.
+Until 2015 he was married to Amy Richardson, with whom he has four children.
+He also has two stepdaughters from his marriage to Powell.

-Trusteeship and philanthropy

-McCormick is a trustee of the Aspen Institute and he is the chairman of the International Advisory Board of the Atlantic Council.
-He is a member of the Aspen Strategy Group and the Defense Policy Board.
-In 2009, McCormick was also appointed a faculty member at Carnegie Mellon's Heinz College and named a Distinguished Service Professor of Information Technology, Public Policy and Management.
+McCormick and Powell live in Pittsburgh's Squirrel Hill neighborhood.
+They previously owned a home in Westport, Connecticut, where his children attend high school and where he lived before his political campaigns.
+After their divorce in 2015, Richardson received ownership of the couple's former primary residence in Westport, while McCormick retained ownership of a house in Southport, Connecticut, and 70 acres of central Pennsylvania farmland.
+In January 2023, he sold a condominium on Manhattan's Upper East Side.
+As of 2023, McCormick rented a $16 million home in Westport.
+As of March 2024, McCormick splits his time between Connecticut and Pennsylvania; his residency was a major issue during his 2024 Senate campaign.

+In 2009, McCormick taught at Carnegie Mellon University's Heinz College, on its Washington, D.C. campus; he held the title of Distinguished Service Professor of Information Technology, Public Policy and Management.
+He was elected to a three-year term on CMU's board of trustees in 2011.

 McCormick is on the board of both the United Service Organizations (USO) and the Hospital for Special Surgery (HSS).